Mexico City’s Historic Center

 Of course, I got proof of two of the things Mexico City is known for.

-First, we tried the famous and delicious food of the city.
+First, we tried the famous and delicious food in the city.

-We started by trying some fried goodies at the Alameda Park.
-It was beyond good.
+We started by trying some fried goodies at Alameda Park.
+There were beyond good.

 Chicharrones Cart at the Alameda Park